-VigorSwitch P2280 supports 802.1x and MAC-based authentication methods.
+VigorSwitch P2500 supports 802.1x and MAC-based authentication methods.
 In Global Settings page, you can specify authentication type, enable Guest VLAN function, specify a VID and select format for MAC address entry.

-Item Description Global Settings Authentication Types - Use the drop down list to specify which type (802.1x, MAC-based) will be used for authentication.
+14 Description Item Description Authentication Types Use the drop down list to specify which type (802.1x, MAC-based) will be used for authentication.
 Choose to enable 802.1x or MAC-based authenticate method for host connecting to Ethernet port.
 You may configure which type to be used per port, but enabling any per port without enabling here will not be effective.
-Guest VLAN - Check to enable a Guest VLAN for those have not successfully authenticated with any given methods.
+Guest VLAN Check to enable a Guest VLAN for those have not successfully authenticated with any given methods.
 Choose one of the VLAN ID as a Guest VLAN.
-Selected VID - If Guest VLAN is enabled, use the drop down list to specify one VID number.
-MAC-Based User ID Format -Specify how the MAC-based user ID should be expressed in EAP message between AAA server and switch.
-Apply - Click it to save the settings.
+Selected VID If Guest VLAN is enabled, use the drop down list to specify one VID number.
+MAC-Based User ID Format Specify how the MAC-based user ID should be expressed in EAP message between AAA server and switch.
 Apply Save and activate the settings configured above.